 Not up to building your own?
 These days, labyrinths are becoming more and more popular in religious spaces, schools, hospitals and even prisons.
 One such example is Chartres Cathedral in Chartres, France.
 It is home to two – one in the nave and one in the garden behind the church.

 In my area in Maryland, there are a few located on the grounds of churches that are open to the public.
 One of my favorites, though, is in Delaware at Winterthur Museum and Gardens.
 It was quite literally ground-breaking when it was built.
 Now it is commonplace to see enthusiastic little walkers running along its path.

 Although there is no right way to walk the labyrinth, some general guidelines do exist.
 One simple way to walk is by concentrating on the ‘Three R’s”

-Releasing: letting of all cares, concerns and expectations upon entering into the circle
+Releasing: letting go of all cares, concerns and expectations upon entering into the circle

-Receiving: being open to accepting those inspirations that are offered along the way
+Receiving: being open to accepting those inspirations offered along the way

 Returning: exiting the circle with gratitude for the healing forces that exist in the world.